mmononen/icm-stats/README.md

 # icm-stats
-A simple unofficial iCheckMovies statistics tool.
+A simple unofficial iCheckMovies.com statistics tool.

 ## Usage
 Run the script with Python3 and provide optional username as a command-line argument or edit the eligible username in code.
 The scripts writes a html file (year-month-day-icm-stats-username.html) by default, but optionally a plain textfile or printing to console is available.